-PWD is contributing \$25,500 for one half of the requested SRRF award for this project, with Constellation contributing the remaining funding.
-A total of \$51,000 is being awarded towards this project.
+The project has a cash match from NRCS of \$725,000.
+PWD is contributing \$30,750 for roughly one half of the requested SRRF award for this project, with Constellation contributing the remaining funding.
+A total of \$60,000 is being awarded towards this project.

-COLD RUN RESTORATION, 2023 SRRF GRANT RECIPIENT
+STERNER DAIRY FARM, 2024 SRRF GRANT RECIPIENT